Training and Events

 Zoom windows showing 2021 CPACC celebration

-At Princeton, we have created a welcoming and innovative program to certify staff in any role, whether technical or non-technical.
-To date, over 165 staff have earned certifications.
+At Princeton, we have created a welcoming and innovative program for staff in any role, whether technical or non-technical to earn credentials in accessibility.
+To date, over 190 staff have earned certifications.
 We believe that everyone can benefit from and apply accessibility knowledge in their work, and we especially encourage those who:

 • Are responsible for supporting people with disabilities